Skip to main content

 This is the second major advantage of the SCI, and often the most financially powerful.
 Instead of transferring a property (indivisible by nature), you transfer company shares (divisible and precisely valued).

 The classic mechanism: parents create an SCI, buy a property, then gradually donate shares to their children.
 Each parent can give up to 100,000 euros per child every 15 years free of gift tax.
-By combining split ownership (donating bare ownership while retaining usufruct) and tax allowances, it is possible to transfer substantial real estate wealth with reduced or even zero taxation.
+By combining split ownership (donating bare ownership while keeping the usufruct) with the tax allowances, you can transfer substantial property wealth with reduced or even zero tax.

-Furthermore, SCI shares benefit from a valuation discount, generally 10 to 20%, due to their low liquidity compared to a property held in full ownership.
+SCI shares also carry a valuation discount, generally 10 to 20%, because they are less liquid than a property held outright.
 This discount further reduces the taxable base for gifts.

-For a Parisian apartment worth 500,000 or 800,000 euros, the estate planning strategy via an SCI with split ownership can save tens of thousands of euros in inheritance tax compared to a direct transfer.
+For a Paris apartment worth 500,000 or 800,000 euros, estate planning via an SCI with split ownership can save tens of thousands of euros in inheritance tax compared with a direct transfer.

 Group investment

-When two friends, siblings or business partners want to invest together in Paris real estate, the SCI is the natural tool.
-It allows you to precisely define the share allocation (not necessarily 50/50), decision-making rules, conditions for a partner’s entry and exit, manager compensation, and profit distribution policy.
+When two friends, siblings or business partners want to invest together in Paris property, the SCI is the natural tool.
+It lets you set out precisely the share allocation (not necessarily 50/50), the decision-making rules, the terms for a partner’s entry and exit, the manager’s remuneration and the profit-distribution policy.

 Joint ownership between non-family members is a legal time bomb.
 The SCI defuses it.